-If the lpData buffer is too small to receive the value, the function returns ERROR_MORE_DATA.
+If the buffer specified by lpValueName or lpData is too small to receive the value, the function returns ERROR_MORE_DATA.

 To enumerate values, an application should initially call the RegEnumValue function with the dwIndex parameter set to zero.
 The application should then increment dwIndex and call the RegEnumValue function until there are no more values (until the function returns ERROR_NO_MORE_ITEMS).

 The application can also set dwIndex to the index of the last value on the first call to the function and decrement the index until the value with index 0 is enumerated.
 To retrieve the index of the last value, use the RegQueryInfoKey function.